m-i-n-a-r/d3on/README.md

 ### Status: V 0.1

 ## Contents
 - **fancy-s3t**: a customizable set of moving and interactive canvas, to display a list of skills, products and so on!
+The list is taken from a json file.
+To test this locally, run a simple http server on your machine.
+If you have python3 installed, you can do that opening a cmd or terminal in your project folder and typing `python -m http.server`
 - More to come..

 ## Usage